BenjaminMarek/benjaminmarek.github.io/about.md

----
-layout: default
+layout: page
-title: About
+title: "About"
----
-# About Me
+permalink: /about/